Tuttotorna/lon-mirror/README.md

 14. Structural Indistinguishability — SI

-OMNIA formalizes the following principle:
+OMNIA formalizes the principle:

 > If all observable structural relations are invariant, internal codifications are undecidable.

-Structural Indistinguishability (SI) measures whether two systems may differ internally while remaining structurally indistinguishable under all admissible relations.
+SI measures whether two systems may differ internally while remaining structurally indistinguishable under all admissible relations.

 Implications: